paolobenve/myphotoshare/README.md

 Content (albums, media files) can be shared over some popular social plaforms.

-`myphotoshare` is a Jason A. Donenfeld's `photofloat` fork, enriched by Jerome Charaoui's patches permitting showing videos, and Paolo Benvenuto's following development.
+`myphotoshare` is a Jason A. Donenfeld's `photofloat` fork, enriched by Jerome Charaoui's patches permitting showing videos, Paolo Benvenuto's following development and Pierre Métras patches.

 [Check out a demo!](http://palmaro.qumran2.net/)